collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### "Shared Repository" Model Etiquette

-Just because you can makes changes directly within a repo, without making a pull request, doesn't necessarily mean you should.

-Even if you have write permission to a "Shared Repository", it is still common to submit a pull request, but you can do it from within the repo.
-There is often a level of trust involved, for instance, if you are added to an organization as a maintainer of a critical project.
+Even if you have write permission to a "Shared Repository", just because you can makes changes directly within a repo, without making a pull request, doesn't necessarily mean you should.
+It is still common to submit a pull request from within the "Shared Repository".
 If you make a change to the repo without submitting a pull request first, you may be changing code in a live branch.
 Whether or not you want to do that depends on your level of comfort with the project.
 It's often still best to have another maintainer review your work through a pull request.

 </td></tr>